 When the women's soccer staff conceived the idea of an international trip, the goal was to create a holistic trip where the players felt encouraged to step out of their comfort zone and grow closer together with the shared experience.
 In review, they feel they've done exactly that.

-"I think it was a unique experience that our program hasn't had before," French said.
-"To have a donor that felt like it was going to be something that could impact our program in a really positive way, both from a chemistry standpoint and then that trickling into relationships on the field, I think it was really, really special."
+"It was a unique experience that our program hasn't had before," French said.
+"To have a donor that felt like it was going to be something that could impact our program in a really positive way, both from a chemistry standpoint and then that trickling into relationships on the field, it was really, really special."

 Black already felt close to her teammates heading to Portugal, and the trip only strengthened those bonds.
 It's a shared experience that can't be replicated.